murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 ## 8. Reverse storytelling

 Reverse storytelling is an optional phase that is great at drilling down deeper in the domain.
 Get a few more volunteers and ask them to tell the story from the end.
-The idea is to repeatedly ask: &quot;What might have triggered this event?&quot;.
+The idea is to **repeatedly ask: &quot;What might have triggered this event?&quot;**.
 This will generate or update events, actors, or external systems.

 This question triggers the creative parts of our brains, leading the participants to imagine many new possibilities.
 This phase is very productive and brings many insights.